astropy/astropy-APEs/APE12.rst

 Cookiecutter is not the only project templating system, others such as `diecutter <https://diecutter.readthedocs.io/>`_ could be used.
 Cookiecutter was chosen due to wide adoption and implementation in Python.

+Finally, a custom templating system could be developed and maintained for the Astropy project.

 Decision rationale